 Results from the RentalCal project are being presented by the partners at a large number of conferences, seminars and other events all over the world.
 Below a short presentation from the events - latest first.

 The ERES is one of the most important Real Estate conferences in the world and is a good platform to show research results and to get in touch with other researchers.
-Therefore, Universität Regensburg by Sven Bienert and Joseph-Alexander Zeitler presented a paper related to RentalCal and the RentalCal project was mentioned in several ways.
+This year it was held in Delft from June 28 to July 1.
+Professor Dirk Brounen from TIAS was key note speaker at the conference, and presented the RentalCal project.
+Professor Sven Bienert and Joseph-Alexander Zeitler, Universität Regensburg. presented a paper related to RentalCal.

 2ND Working Group (WG2) meeting for the Resource Efficient Buildings

 Prof. Dr. Sven Bienert as a consortium partner of RentalCal was invited to participate at the 2ND Working Group (WG2) meeting for the Resource Efficient Buildings study to develop a common EU framework of building environmental performance indicators on the 30.11.2016 in Brussels.
 He discussed the RentalCal results and functionalities with a high ranking group of representatives of ZIA, DGNB, WGBC and many other European organisations.
 Furthermore he stressed the need to more intensively clarify the link between the environmental KPIs developed by the working group and risk profile & value.
 Only visible impacts on property values will drive environmental friendly investment behaviour – RentalCal addresses this aspect and derives economic KPIs for market participants that intend to perform energetic retrofits for rented buildings.

 Kai Möhrmann presented RentalCal and "The chain of effects of energy retrofit measures" at the SBE'16 conference in Tallinn.